marpies/vk-ane/README.md

 To see all the request methods and their parameters, please visit the [official documentation](https://new.vk.com/dev/methods).

-To send a request to VK network, use the `VK.request` getter.
+To send a request to VK network, use `VK.request` getter.
 It is a [builder object](https://en.wikipedia.org/wiki/Builder_pattern) and the usage is as follows:

 ```as3
 // Simple request with no parameters